definedclarity/carl/doc/modulespec.rst

     for.
 This class should extend \carl\core\EventHandler and live in the module's base namespace (as defined in the module.info.yml file).

     See doc/EventHandler.php.txt for an example EventHandler.
+See the "events/" directory description below for an alternate way to handle event handlers.

 PluginHandler.php
     If the module has defined itself as having plugins with callbacks, then